applied-ml-bde/bde/README.md

 usually strongly multimodal posterior landscapes.
-([Izmailov et al., 2021](https://proceedings.mlr.press/v139/izmailov21a.html)) To alleviate that issue, this package uses an ensemble of networks sampled from different Markov Chains to better capture the posterior density and Jax for computational parallelization.
+([Izmailov et al., 2021](https://proceedings.mlr.press/v139/izmailov21a.html)) To alleviate that issue, this package uses an ensemble of networks sampled from different Markov Chains to better capture the posterior density and [Jax](https://jax.readthedocs.io/en/latest/quickstart.html) for better computational efficiency.

 ## The Procedure
 Assumptions: assume an independent distribution of model parameters